 I almost always do some degree of scraping in a painting.
 It might just be a particular area or sometimes even the entire painting.
 It might be scary to try at first – but just try it!

 Try not to paint too tightly when doing an alla prima painting.
+Especially if working with wet on wet technique.
 If you work tightly you for one will probably run out of time to complete your painting before your session time is up.
 More importantly however, an alla prima work is meant to have some gesture and life to it.

 Loosening up however does not mean to not be precise.
 It is important to be as precise as you possibly can.
 You can be dead on with value, color and geometry (to a certain degree) while working ‘loosely’.
 Working more freely means to free yourself up more and trying to work broadly while focus on the ‘big picture’ of the piece.
 Try to relax a little bit without loosing a sense of urgency!